-Most gamers who don’t mind being called gamers will know all about Twitch.
-It is the world’s largest streaming platform that draws in audiences numbered in their millions.
-You can watch games being played all day long across all platforms but you can stream your own too.
+Most gamers who do not mind being called gamers know all about Twitch.
+It is the world’s largest streaming platform that draws in audiences numbering in the millions.
+You can watch games played all day long across all platforms, but you can also stream your own.
 Today I will show you how to stream a PC game on Twitch.

-You can stream PS4, Xbox and Nintendo Switch to Twitch too but as I don’t have any of those, I will concentrate on PC.
+You can stream PS4, Xbox and Nintendo Switch to Twitch, too, but as I do not have any of those, I will concentrate on PC.

 According to Twitch themselves, they have over 100 million unique visitors per month that devour over 16 billion minutes of content.
-Of those users there are around 2 million broadcasters streaming everything from basic games to competitive multiplayers.
+Of those users, around 2 million broadcasters are streaming everything from basic games to competitive multiplayer.
 The site is clean and easy to use, which adds to its appeal.

 Stream a PC game on Twitch

-There are a few pre-requisites you will need to stream a PC game to Twitch.
-You will need decent PC hardware, a good connection and a Twitch account.
+You will need a few pre-requisites to stream a PC game to Twitch.
+You will need decent PC hardware, a good connection, and a Twitch account.
 The company recommends a minimum PC spec of an Intel Core i5-4670 or AMD equivalent and at least 8GB DDR3 RAM.

 You will also need a broadcasting app to make everything work.
-Three of the best are Open Broadcaster Software (OBS), Gameshow and XSplit.
+Three of the best are Open Broadcaster Software (OBS), Gameshow, and XSplit.
 OBS is free and open source but needs a little configuring.
-Gameshow is supposed to be pretty good but I have never used it.
-XSplit is good too but needs a premium subscription to access its best features.
+Gameshow is supposed to be pretty good, but I have never used it.
+XSplit is good but needs a premium subscription to access its best features.
 I will use OBS for this guide.

 - Set up a Twitch account and get a Stream Key.
-You will need this to be able to stream your games.
-Once signed up, you should see a dashboard, select the Stream Key tab and hit Show Key.
+You will need this to stream your games.
+Once signed up, you should see a dashboard, select the Stream Key tab, and hit Show Key.
 Keep the page open for a minute.

 - Download and install OBS.